VladimirStanovov/CarND-MPC-Project/README.md

 a weight: 10,
 sequential delta weight: 3000, sequential a weight: 1.
+Additionally, N was decreased to 8, as 10 resulted in too long predicted path at high velocity.

 The following two videos show the vehicle running at 40mph: